keyboardDrummer/Miksilo/docs/_docs/grammar/introduction.md

       Value: 2
 ```

-Also using the above grammar, we can then pretty printed the AST to get:
+Also using the above grammar, we can then pretty print the AST to get:

 ```java
 while(i) {